esputnix/logger-app/README.md

 # System Breakdown

-** 1. The Application defenition
+** 1. The Application definition
-The Logger-App application and its pipeline resources are all defined in AWS CloudFormation tempale that can be customized and extended.
+The Logger-App application and its pipeline resources are all defined in AWS CloudFormation template that can be customized and extended.
 The application repository includes a `template.yml` template that is used to add Amazon DynamoDB tables, an Amazon API Gateway API, and other application resources.
 The continuous delivery pipeline is defined in a separate template outside of source control and has its own stack.

 To access the Logger App using AWS console please use the link below:
 ```
 https://console.aws.amazon.com/lambda/home?region=us-east-1#/applications
 ```

-** 2. DynomoDB database
+** 2. DynamoDB database

 The DynamoDB is a fully managed NoSQL database that provides fast and predictable performance with seamless scalability.
 It offloads the administrative burdens of operating and scaling a distributed database, encryption at rest, provides the on-demand backup capability and automatically spreads the data and traffic for the tables.
-The Logger-App temlate defines a table of type `AWS::DynamoDB::Table` with the `Primary KeySchema` indexing the `deviceID` field as `hash` keytype and `timestamp` field as `range`.
-In additon to the `Primary KeySchema` there is a `LocalSecondaryIndexes` defined with `deviceID` as `hash` keytype and `err` as `RANGE`:
+The Logger-App template defines a table of type `AWS::DynamoDB::Table` with the `Primary KeySchema` indexing the `deviceID` field as `hash` keytype and `timestamp` field as `range`.
+In addition to the `Primary KeySchema` there is a `LocalSecondaryIndexes` defined with `deviceID` as `hash` keytype and `err` as `RANGE`:
 ```
   SampleTable:
     Type: AWS::DynamoDB::Table